 Community Fellows: members from the wider Charlottesville community with varied perspective to share

-Aaron Laushway is an associate dean of students and the director of the Office of Fraternity & Sorority Life.
+Aaron Laushway is an Associate Dean of Students and the Director of the Office of Fraternity & Sorority Life.
 He joined the Office of the Dean of Students in 1996.
-Mr. Laushway took his master of education and doctor of philosophy degrees in counseling from the University in 1984 and 1987, respectively.
+Aaron received his Master of Education and Doctor of Philosophy degrees in counseling from the University in 1984 and 1987, respectively.
 He also holds the S.T.B. and S.T.L. from the Dominican House of Studies in Washington.
-He was a 1999 David A Harrison III Award recipient for undergraduate advising.
-Immediately before returning to the University and becoming the assistant dean who worked most closely with fraternities and sororities, he was a Charles E. Merrill Fellow at The Divinity School, Harvard University.
-Dean Laushway is a brother of the Eta Chapter of Zeta Psi Fraternity at Yale.
+Aaron was a 1999 David A Harrison III Award recipient for undergraduate advising.
+Immediately before returning to the University and becoming the Assistant Dean, who works most closely with fraternities and sororities, he was a Charles E. Merrill Fellow at The Divinity School, Harvard University.
+Aaron is a brother of the Eta Chapter of Zeta Psi Fraternity at Yale.
 He also advises the Third-Year Class and the University's chapter of Golden Key International Honour Society.

 Dr. Petri is the Wade Hampton Frost Professor of Medicine, with joint appointments in the Departments of Microbiology and Pathology at the University of Virginia Medical School.
 He is Chief of the Division of Infectious Diseases and International Health at UVa and a past president of the American Society of Tropical Medicine and Hygiene.
 Dr. Petri's research interests are tropical medicine and biodefense.
 His current lab work is aimed at finding new means to prevent amebiasis.
 In 2014, he was one of 12 faculty members who received the Outstanding Faculty Award from the State Council of Higher Education for Virginia.
 Dr. Petri regularly teaches short courses at Hereford including the popular "Bill's Bugs" exploring the world's most interesting infectious diseases.

-Diana Morris is a lecturer in the School of Engineering and Applied Mathematics Department since finishing graduate school at UVA in 2010.
+Diana Morris has served as a Lecturer in the School of Engineering and Applied Mathematics Department since finishing graduate school at UVA in 2010.